 It’s pretty rare to hear the locals use it casually.
 On a daily basis, we do not use conversationally because it’s a noteworthy attribute.
 Still, you will come across this word, especially in the local fashion news and magazines.

 She looks so elegant in that dress.

 If you find someone attractive and want to translate that into Bahasa Malaysia, it is menarik.
 It’s the word natives use to address a beautiful, interesting, and attractive person.
 This adjective is also used when you find anything that captivates or fascinates you.
 If you’ve been to Malaysia, you’ll notice how locals commonly utter this word on a daily basis.

 Cun is also a local favorite!
-Yup, many people use it, even up until today.
-It's the word that straightaway means beautiful, hot, or stunning.
+Yup, many people use it, even today.
+It’s the word that straightaway means beautiful, hot, or stunning.
 You would know this by reading my post on Malay slang.
-Apart from using it to depict beautiful persons, cun is also articulated to convey one's agreement (OK), tell good weather, or describe anything that's on point.
-And to let you know, this word is highly informal, so it's better if you use it with your close friends.
+Apart from using it to depict beautiful persons, cun is also articulated to convey one’s agreement (OK), tell good weather, or describe anything that’s on point.
+And to let you know, this word is highly informal, so it’s better if you use it with your close friends.

 I’m sure you had come across this word when you were doing your online search.
 Indah is an adjective that describes the beauty, magnificence, and eye-catching excellence of something.
 Other than a beautiful person, indah is often chosen by the locals when describing a feeling, natural scenery, or anything that touches the heart.
 As a Malay native, I mostly use indah to describe whenever I see some scenic view or feel a heartfelt song.
 You are free to use it on both formal and informal occasions.